ghc-proposals/ghc-proposals/principles.rst

    id :: a -> a    -- the variable `a` has no explicit binding site, but we can write `forall a.` to provide one

    f :: (Bool, Bool) -> Bool
-   not (x :: (b, b)) = ...   -- the variable `b` is bound to `Bool` by this
+   f (x :: (b, b)) = ...   -- the variable `b` is bound to `Bool` by this
                            -- pattern signature.
 But either the first b is a binding -- site, in violation of the Local Lexical Scoping Principle, -- or there is no explicit binding site, in violation of -- the Explicit Binding Principle.

 *Motivation:* The `Explicit Binding Principle`_ allows programmers to control exactly how variables come into scope.
 It also prevents the possibility of typos that accidentally introduce new